-Even after witnessing unprecedented growth and modernization, Lucknow manages to retain its old-world charm and glory.
-Walk through the streets or interact with the locals and you will be taken in by the Lucknawi tehzeeb.
-The hawelis (mansions) have given way to apartments to accommodate the burgeoning population, yet the warmth and hospitality remain infectious.
+Even after witnessing unprecedented growth and modernisation, Lucknow manages to retain its old-world charm and glory.
+Walk through the streets or interact with the locals and you will be taken in by the Lucknowi tehzeeb.
+The hawelis have given way to apartments to accommodate the burgeoning population, yet the warmth and hospitality remains infectious.

-The era of the nawabs bestowed to Lucknow more than just its fine mannerisms and mouth watering cuisine.
+The era of the nawabs bestowed to Lucknow more than just its fine mannerisms and mouth-watering cuisine.
 The period witnessed a flourish in literature, music, dance and arts and crafts.
-Indeed, it was in the streets of this city that the musical instruments, Sitar and Table and dance forms such as kathak were born.
-Over time, Awadh fell to the British, and you can still see the remnants of the Imperial rule reflected in some of its buildings and monuments.
+Indeed, it was in the streets of this city that the musical instruments, sitar and tabla and dance forms, such as kathak were born.
+Over time, Awadh fell to the British and you can still see the remnants of the Imperial rule reflected in some of its buildings and monuments.

-Lucknow can be reached by air, rail & air.
+Lucknow can be reached by air, rail & road.